 Fred Hutchinson/University of Washington Cancer Consortium Seattle, Washington

 The Fred Hutchinson/University of Washington Cancer Consortium is a research collaboration comprising Fred Hutchinson Cancer Research Center and its collaborators, the University of Washington, Seattle Children’s, and the Seattle Cancer Care Alliance (SCCA).
-Founded in 1972, the Center received its NCI comprehensive center designation in 1976, which was expanded to include the entire Consortium in 2003.
+Founded in 1972, Fred Hutch received its NCI comprehensive center designation in 1976, which was expanded to include the entire Consortium in 2003.

-By bringing together faculty with research interests in basic, clinical, and public health sciences related to cancer, the Consortium conducts research across many types of cancer to accelerate scientific progress.
-The faculty in the Consortium is organized into 13 research programs, with emphases on: public health (biostatistics, cancer prevention, and epidemiology); clinical research (clinical transplantation and transplantation biology); fundamental sciences (basic science, genome instability, stem/progenitor cell biology); and programs that impact all three disciplines (cancer imaging, gastrointestinal cancer etiology, risk, and detection, immunology and vaccine development, prostate cancer, and women’s cancers).
+By bringing together over 500 faculty with research interests in basic, clinical and public health sciences related to cancer, the Consortium conducts research across many types of cancer to accelerate scientific progress.
+The faculty in the Consortium are organized into nine research programs: Biostatistics and Computational Biology; Cancer Basic Biology; Cancer Epidemiology, Prevention and Control; Gastrointestinal Cancer; Global Oncology; Hematologic Malignancies; Immunology and Vaccine Development; Prostate Cancer; and Women’s Cancer.

-One focus of particular significance is the Hutchinson Center’s work on immunotherapy, starting with bone marrow transplantation.
+One focus of particular significance is Fred Hutch’s work on immunotherapy, starting with bone marrow transplantation.
 Consortium researchers are developing novel approaches to harness immunotherapy to treat leukemia and other cancers.
-The Consortium is expanding this work into treatment of more common solid tumors such as melanoma, breast, prostate, colon, kidney, and ovarian cancer.
+The Consortium is expanding this work into treatment of more common solid tumors such as melanoma, breast, prostate, colon, kidney and ovarian cancer.

-The Consortium has an active program of clinical trials, with more than 500 clinical studies active at any one time, investigating the safety and efficacy of new methods of diagnosis, treatment, preventive, and supportive care.
+The Consortium has an active program of clinical trials, with more than 600 clinical studies active at any one time, investigating the safety and efficacy of new methods of diagnosis, treatment, preventive and supportive care.

 Research-based outreach by the Consortium to underserved communities takes several forms.
 In the Asian American community, the Consortium focuses on community development and health education.
 A collaboration with New Mexico State University focuses on increasing minority engagement in cancer research.
-The Hutchinson Center’s collaboration with the Seattle Cancer Care Alliance emphasizes activities related to cancer prevention and survivorship.
+Fred Hutch’s collaboration with the Seattle Cancer Care Alliance emphasizes activities related to cancer prevention and survivorship.

 * This profile was provided by the Fred Hutchinson/University of Washington Cancer Consortium.